withastro/roadmap/active-rfcs/0000-style-unification.md

 #### 5. ✅ `import './X.css'; // in React component`

-- **Usecase:** Supported as the only way to reference a CSS file inside of a React component.
+- **Usecase:** Supported as the only way to reference a CSS file inside of many framework components (React, Preact, Lit, etc).

 <!--
 - Disabled in Astro components in favor of **3. `<style @component>@import './X.css';</style>`**